 - Cook the pasta (if using) while the sauce is heating.
 Bring a large pot of water to a boil and salt generously.
 Add the pasta and cook according to package directions.

 - Drain pasta and add it back to the pot.
 Pour in thickened alfredo sauce and toss to combine evenly.
-Serve immediately.
+Serve immediately as it'll thicken as it sits/cools.

 Notes